wikiscript/countries.json/README.md

-#  `countries.json` - World Country Profiles from Wikipedia's Country Page Infoboxes in JSON
+#  `countries.json` - World Country Profiles Sourced from Wikipedia's Country Page Infoboxes Converted into JSON

 What are Wikipedia's Country Page Infoboxes?